Last updated on March 12, 2026

 Erinis, Gloom Stalker is a great addition for any MLD deck for relatively obvious reasons.
 Much like Kamahl, Fist of Krosa this can be a card that proves more useful among the 99 rather than as a commander, but since it can be paired up with a background, it allows you some extra options when deciding which other color you want to play.

 There’s almost no strategy that can’t be built into a Kenrith, the Returned King, honestly.
 I’m not even gonna explain why this is a good card in itself.
 We all know it’s powerful.
-Having access to all five colors in MLD makes it so that you can both fill up your deck with land destruction cards, as well as alternative mana sources and ways to bring back your lands back from your graveyard.
+Having access to all five colors in MLD lets you both fill up your deck with land destruction cards, as well as alternative mana sources and ways to bring back your lands back from your graveyard.

 It also gives you access to basically any and all powerful creatures you may want to shove in there, ensuring you have some game-ending powerhouses to use when you take away your opponents’ lands.